Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_tuning.md

 [M569](/User_manual/Reference/Gcodes/M569) is used to set stepper driver settings.
 The following parameters are used to enable tuning of the Trinamic drivers:

-* Dnn (firmware 2.0 and later, only applies to TMC2660, TMC22xx, TMC2160, TMC5160 and TMC5161 stepper drivers) Driver mode: 0=constant off time, 1=random off time, 2=spread cycle, 3=stealthChop or stealthChop2 (mode 3 for TMC22xx/TMC2160/TMC516x only).
+* Dnn (firmware 2.0 and later, only applies to TMC2660, TMC22xx, TMC2160 stepper drivers) Driver mode: 0=constant off time, 1=random off time, 2=spread cycle, 3=stealthChop or stealthChop2 (mode 3 for TMC22xx/TMC2160/TMC516x only).
 The default is spreadCycle for all drivers.
 In stealthChop mode the drivers will switch over to spreadCycle automatically at high speeds, see the V parameter.
 * Cnnnn (firmware 2.0 and later, only applies to TMC2660, TMC22xx, TMC2160 and TMC516x stepper drivers) Lowest 17 bits of the chopper control register value.
 * Bnn (firmware 2.02RC1 and later) Blanking time (tbl) in the chopper control register, 0 to 3.
 See the TMC driver datasheet.
-* Hnn (firmware 2.02RC2 and later) thigh parameter for those stepper driver chips that support it, e.g. TMC5160 and TMC2160.
+* Hnn (firmware 2.02RC2 and later) thigh parameter for those stepper driver chips that support it, e.g. TMC2160.
 Send M569 P# (where # is the driver number) with no additional parameters to see how this translates into mm/sec.
 See also the V parameter.
 * Yaa:bb or Yaa:bb:cc (firmware 2.02RC2 and later) Hysteresis start, end and decrement values in the chopper control register.
 See the TMC driver datasheet for the meaning.
 * Vnnn (firmware 2.02RC1 and later) tpwmthrs parameter for those stepper driver chips that support it.
 This is the interval in clock cycles between 1/256 microsteps below which the drivers will switch from stealthChop to to spreadCycle mode.
 Only applies when the driver is configured in stealthChop mode.
 Typical value are from 100 (high speed) to 4000 (low speed).
 Send M569 P# (where # is the driver number) with no additional parameters to see how this translates into mm/sec.